csinva/csinva.github.io/_notes/neuro/comp_neuro.md

 - voltage-gaed channels were more complicated
 - can be though of as leaky integrate-and-fire neuron (LIF)
   - this charges up and then fires a spike, has refractory period, then starts charging up again
-- rate coding hypothesis - signal conveyed is the rate of spiking (bruno thinks this is usually too simple)
+- rate coding hypothesis - signal conveyed is the rate of spiking (some folks think is too simple)
-  - spiking irregulariy is largely due to noise and doesn't convey information
+  - spiking irregularly is largely due to noise and doesn't convey information
   - some neurons (e.g. neurons in LIP) might actually just convey a rate
 - linear-nonlinear-poisson model (LNP) - sometimes called GLM (generalized linear model)
   - based on observation that variance in firing rate $\propto$ mean firing rate